Afonso, Prince of Beira

-Dom Afonso de Braganza, Prince of Beira (born 25 March 1996), is the eldest son of Duarte Pio, Duke of Braganza and Isabel de Herédia.
+Dom Afonso de Braganza, Prince of Beira (born 25 March 1996), is the eldest son of Duarte Pio, Duke of Braganza and Isabel, Duchess of Braganza.
 Being the heir of the House of Braganza, he bears the courtesy title of Prince of Beira.

 Afonso is a claimant to the succession of the defunct throne of Portugal, as second in line in the Miguelist branch of the House of Braganza, after his father Duarte Pio.

-Biography
+Early life and education

 Afonso de Santa Maria Miguel Gabriel Rafael de Bragança was born in Lisbon, the eldest child of Duarte Pio de Bragança, and Dª.
 Isabel Inês de Castro Curvello de Herédia.
 His baptismal name ends with Miguel Gabriel Rafael, a family tradition of the House of Braganza that honors the three archangels in the Catholic Church.

 On 1 June 1996, in the Cathedral of Braga, Afonso was baptised by Eurico Dias Nogueira, Archbishop of Braga, Primate of all the Spains.

 His godparents are Infanta Elena, Duchess of Lugo and his maternal uncle, Afonso Miguel de Herédia.

 Immediately after his baptism at the Sé Cathedral of Braga, the young prince was consecrated in nearby Guimarães to Nossa Senhora da Oliveira, (Our Lady of the Olive Tree), where his ancestor King John I (founder of the House of Aviz), along with his illegitimate son Afonso, Duke of Braganza (founder of the House of Braganza), had been to thank her for his victory at the battle of Aljubarrota, in 1385, against his niece Queen Beatrice of Portugal and her husband John I of Castile.

 Afonso was educated at St. Julian's School on the Portuguese Riviera, Colégio Planalto in Lisbon, and The Oratory School, a Catholic Public School in the United Kingdom.

-He earned a Bachelor of Arts degree in Political Science and International Relations from the Catholic University of Portugal at the Institute for Political Studies in Lisbon.
+He holds a bachelor's degree in Political Science and International Relations from the Catholic University of Portugal and a master's degree in Marine Economics from the NOVA University of Lisbon.

+Career

 Afonso did professional internships at the Luso-American Chamber of Commerce, EDP and Accenture, and worked at an asset management company called Pury Pictet Turrenttini in Geneva.
-In 2023 he was studying for a master's degree in Law and Economics of the Sea, by Nova University of Lisbon.